lockevod/Karoo-KPower/README.md

 - **Aerodynamic Drag Coefficient**: Depends on your position on the bike and your frontal area
 - **Frontal Area**: The area of your body that is exposed to the wind (m2)
 - **Power Losses**: Includes losses due to chain resistance and derailleur pulleys.
-- **Headwind**: The wind speed in the opposite direction of your movement.
-You can insert a constant headwind or check automatic option.
 - **FTP**: Your Functional Threshold Power (in watts).
 If you don't know your FTP, you can use the default value of 200 watts.
 - **Wind API Key**: You can use openweathermap to get the wind speed.
 You need to get an API key from openweathermap (free but you need to create an account) and introduce it in the configuration.
 Openweathermap is most acurate than Openmeteo

-If you select automatic option, the app will get the wind speed from openweathermap (you need to select openweather option also) or openmeteo.
+Kpower  will get the wind speed from openweathermap (you need to select openweather option also) or openmeteo automatically.

+Kpower virtual sensor gives 0.0 power when your cadence is below 22 rpm, but you can force to ignore it (configuration option).

 Here are some typical values for these parameters: